MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delimit-volume-allocation.md

 This default allocation maximizes parallel reads and writes, yielding better performance, and is appealing in its simplicity: every server is equally busy, every drive is equally full, and all volumes live and die together.
 Every volume is guaranteed to survive up to two concurrent failures, as [these examples](storage-spaces-fault-tolerance.md#examples) illustrate.

-However, with this allocation, volumes can survive three concurrent failures.
+However, with this allocation, volumes can't survive three concurrent failures.
 If three servers fail at once, or if drives in three servers fail at once, volumes become inaccessible because at least *some* slabs were (with very high probability) allocated to the exact three drives or servers that failed.

 In the example below, servers 1, 3, and 5 fail at the same time.
 Although many slabs have surviving copies, some do not: